wjglerum/quarkus-ai-agent-workshop/step-05-mcp-server/README.md

 Here we inject the weather client and use it to get the weather forecast.
 Next we register the tool for the MCP server with the `@Tool` annotation.
-Give it a good name and description so other languages can use it.
+Give it a good name and description so other language models can use it.

 ### Logging